Dawod-G/ENSEA_Typst-Template/volt-lab-ensea/0.1.0/template-lab.typ

     panic("The `student-info` variable must be defined.
 It should be a string with the student's information.")
   }

-  if labDescription == none {
+  if lab-description == none {
-    panic("The `labDescription` variable must be defined.
+    panic("The `lab-description` variable must be defined.
 It should be a string describing the lab.")
   }

   set document(author: authors, title: title)